 Card issuers generally don’t require people to use their card again after receiving a sign-up bonus.
 Some issuers don’t even require you to keep the account open once you obtain the welcome rewards.

-This means that you can apply for a credit card with a generous sign-up bonus even if its everyday spending rewards aren’t attractive.
+This means that you can apply for a credit card with a generous sign-up bonus even if everyday spending rewards aren’t attractive.
 Once you obtain the welcome bonus, you can quickly switch back to using your other cards that have better everyday spending bonuses.

 Cons of credit card churning